Serverless monitoring: Expert tips & tools to overcome cold starts, debug distributed errors & control costs.

 When errors occur across multiple serverless functions, identifying the root cause can be challenging.

-• Use distributed tracing to visualize the complete request flow
+3. Trace the request flow: Use distributed tracing to visualize the complete path

-• Consider specialized debugging tools like Lumigo or Thundra
+Consider specialized debugging tools like Lumigo or Thundra for complex distributed issues.

 Challenge 3: Cost anomalies